meacoding/techdegree-project-6/README.md

 ## What I did

 This project matches the mockup provided with some flourishes.
 JavaScript drives the interactivity.
+Per directions, for large screens only.

 ## Backstory